You Learned to Read the Room Before You Could Read

 You Understand Your Childhood.
 So Why Do You Still Feel This Way?

 You can narrate your childhood with precision and still feel your shoulders climb toward your ears in every meeting.
-If insight alone hasn't changed how you feel, you're not broken — you may have been working with only part of the picture.
+If insight alone hasn't changed how you feel, you're not broken.
+You may have been working with only part of the picture.

 Burnout vs. Everyday Stress: How to Know the Difference